News

 1967 on view at Locks Gallery

 Jan 13–Feb 25, 2012 Locks Gallery is pleased to present 1967, a multi-channel video installation by Nadia Hironaka and Matthew Suib, on view January 13th through February 25th, 2012.
 C. Spencer Yeh and Aaron Moore, who contributed to the piece, will perform live in the installation on Saturday, January 28th, at 5 pm.
-There will be a [...]
+There will be […]

 Read more about 1967 on view at Locks Gallery